 - An invite to our annual Foundation Long Lunch

 - Invites to other special functions throughout the year

-Our Saints members will also have opportunities to make classroom visits at designated times throughout the year (ELC, Junior School and Middle School) to see their girls in action.
-The program of events for ‘Our Saints’ in 2017 is continually being updated, we look forward to providing details to you as new opportunities arise.
-If you or someone you know is interested in becoming an ‘Our Saints’ member please fill out the form below.
+Members will also have opportunities to make classroom visits (ELC, Junior School and Middle School) to see their girls in action.
+If you or someone you know is interested in joining ‘Our Saints’, please fill out the form below.

-Alternatively you can email or call our reception desk and ask them to add your special friend’s details to our database.
-We will need their full name, email and postal address and the name of the Saints Girl(s) you/they know and how you are connected:
+Alternatively, call or email our Front Office and ask them to add you or your special friend to our database.
+We require full name, email and address, along with the name of the Saints girl/s and the nature of the connection with them.

 Phone: +61 (08) 8334 2200

 Latest news from St Peter's Girls....